 Reynolds's technique is to use everyday materials that would normally have been disposed of as ‘trash’, such as tin cans, plastic bottles and used tires (used for constructing the rear wall of the structure).
 For example, Thumb House used tin cans wired together to form bricks which were then mortared together and plastered, a method he patented in 1973.

-Earthship visitors centre at Taos, New Mexico [Image: RONg, Flickr]
+Earthship visitors center at Taos, New Mexico [Image: RONg, Flickr]

 An Earthship being constructed in Wyoming, USA [Image: Duncan Kinney, Flickr]